 Postgraduate Study with the School of Psychology

 Annual Psychology Masters Conference

 At Bangor we believe the opportunity to present your research is both rewarding in itself and a valuable learning experience as it enables our students to polish skills that will be relevant for most careers, whether in academia or beyond.
-Each year we run a Masters Conference in September which all our masters students are able to take part in and you can view some of the presentations from recent conferences here.
+Each year we run a Masters Conference in September which all our masters students are able to take part in.

 Why choose Bangor University?